 If you have these 5 items, you’re all set for this Instant Pot shrimp recipe.

 If you’d like to add some flavor, add lemon juice, lime juice, and/or Old Bay Seasoning on top of the shrimp before or after cooking.
-Homemade blackened seasoning would be really good too!
+Homemade blackened seasoning would be tasty too!

 Psst!
 Want to kick this up a notch?
 Try finishing this recipe with a pinch of finishing salt!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
-Mix in with your homemade seasoning or add a dash to the top of your shrimp before serving!
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)
+Mix it in with your homemade seasoning or add a dash to the top of your shrimp before serving!

 Step 1.
 Add water to the Instant Pot.